-This collection is an living compilation of documented examples of the Charles Koch Foundation exerting undue donor influence over academic and administrative decisions.
+This is a living collection of examples where the Charles Koch Foundation has exerted undue donor influence over academic and administrative decisions.
 The text below is separated into examples of specific kinds of influence.

 Section 1 examines the core mechanisms of undue donor control as it is built into the Koch foundation's donor agreements.
 Sections 2-6 are examples of that influence, including donor influence over faculty responsibilities, including hiring, scholarly activities, and the creation of curriculum and academic programs.
 Donor influence is also seen in student activities, from student groups to graduate fellowships.